katzenpost/katzenpost/docs/specs/pigeonhole_replica.md

 ## Storage Replica Behavior

+Replicas learn about Courier Service Nodes from the PKI document.
+That is, replicas can use our client library to connect to a random gateway node in order to download cached copies of the PKI document and thus learn about all the Courier Services.
+This information is useful for Storage Replica PQ Noise authentication.

 Storage replicas MUST periodically rotate their NIKE storage keys.
 This rotation should be done less frequently than mix key rotation which are currently set to every 20 minutes.
-Let's set the storage replica key rotation to: once per week.
+Let's set the storage replica key rotation to: once per day or once per week.

 Replicas must upload their `ReplicaDescriptor` (and signature) for each epoch.
 However only the Epoch field needs to change unless